Ivar-Rydstrom/tiim.me/README.md

 # tiim.me
-A web application hosted on Heroku which keeps track of added events using browser cookies.
+A web application implemented with Python Flask which keeps track of to-do list events using browser cookies.